mixxxdj/manual/source/chapters/user_interface.rst

   useful because they allow DJs to see breakdowns far in advance.
 Clicking somewhere on the waveform allows you to jump to an arbitrary position in the track.
-Like with the Waveform summary, you can select from different types of displays for the overview in :menuselection:`Preferences --> Waveforms --> Overview type`.
+Like with the Waveform summary, you can select from different types of displays for the overview in :menuselection:`Preferences --> Interface --> Waveforms --> Overview type`.

 **Vinyl Widget**
   The line on the vinyl widget rotates if the track moves.
 It is similar to the